msillano/TuyaUIweb/README.md

 - TuyaUIweb derives from a similar interface designed for [TuyaDAEMON](https://github.com/msillano/tuyaDEAMON-applications/tree/main/daemon.visUI.widget).
 - The choice of the visualization library fell on [Vis-Network](https://visjs.github.io/vis-network/docs/network/) for its good flexibility combined with ease of use.
 - In the tooltips, by default, all the properties included in the 'status' of the device are presented, with the names and values used by Tuya Cloud.
 Some values can be encoded.
 - The first problem is the CORS security protocol, implemented by modern browsers.
 An application (even in js, node-red, etc) does not have this problem, but an APP that runs in a browser does.
-It is necessary to disable CORS when launching the browser (see `goTuyaUI.bat` file).
+It is necessary to disable CORS when launching the browser:<br>
+   `chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`<br>
+ (see `goTuyaUI.bat` file).
 It applies only to this instance, the others will remain protected.

 - Tuya places limits on the frequency of cloud access. **TuyaUIweb** takes this into account, and the initial phase (when it reads all the data from the Cloud) is blocking and not very short.
 As also in SmartLife.
 - To overcome the impossibility of creating files directly from an HTML page, again for security reasons, to export the data I used a file logging library [debugout.js](https://github.com/ inorganicik/debugout.js).
 For this reason, the control over the generated files is not complete, and small manual interventions are necessary.